Qcteam2002/AiImage/backend/src/backup/productOptimizebackup.md

 - If there are multiple variants (e.g. different sizes), describe the differences.
 - Identify visual USP: e.g. "leak-proof screw cap", "316 mirror-finish stainless steel", "dragon mosaic print on navy shirt", etc.

 STEP 2.
-SELECT BEST REFERENCE IMAGE FOR OPTIMIZATION From all the images provided, your primary goal is to select the single BEST image to serve as a high-fidelity reference for generating new scenes.

-**Selection Criteria (in order of priority):**
-1.  **Highest Detail & Clarity:** Choose the image with the sharpest focus, best lighting, and clearest view of the product's key details (texture, text, logos, seams, etc.).
-2.  **Most Comprehensive Angle:** Prioritize a 3/4 front view or an angle that shows the most important features of the product at once.
-Avoid flat top-down or side-on views unless they are the only ones available.
-3.  **Clean Background:** An image with a simple, non-distracting background is preferred as it makes the product easier to analyze.
+SELECT BEST IMAGE
+From all images you receive:
+- Choose the clearest image with the most stable lighting and complete product visibility.
+- Prioritize images where the product is not obscured.
+- If an image clearly shows material texture → prioritize it.

-=> Name this image URL \`bestImageUrl\`.
+=> Call this bestImageUrl.
-Explain your choice in \`imageSelectionReason\`, specifically mentioning why it's the best reference based on the criteria above (e.g., "Selected because it's a sharp 3/4 view that clearly shows the leather texture and buckle details").
+Explain why you selected it (imageSelectionReason).

 STEP 3.
-GENERATE PROMPT FOR REQUESTED STYLE: "${requestedStyle}" **3.1.
-Create a "Product Fact Sheet"**
+GENERATE PROMPT FOR REQUESTED STYLE: "${requestedStyle}" With the product in bestImageUrl, create ONE prompt for the "${requestedStyle}" style that keeps the product exactly the same.
-Based on your analysis from STEP 1 and the provided product data, create a concise, factual description of the product.
-This is your internal reference.
-- **Product Name:** ${productTitle}
-- **Core Function:** [e.g., A portable coffee mug, a leather handbag, a set of ceramic bowls]
-- **Key Visual Attributes:**
-    - **Material:** [e.g., Brushed stainless steel, grained vegan leather, glossy ceramic]
-    - **Color(s):** [e.g., Matte black with a silver logo, pastel pink body with a gold lid]
-    - **Shape & Structure:** [e.g., Cylindrical body with a tapered base, rectangular tote with two top handles, round bowl with a slightly flared rim]
-    - **Dimensions/Size (if visible/known):** [e.g., Appears to be a 12oz mug, a medium-sized handbag]
-    - **Unique Details:** [e.g., Leak-proof screw-on lid, intricate dragon embroidery, magnetic snap closure]

-**3.2.
-Generate the Final Prompt**
-Now, create ONE prompt for the "${requestedStyle}" style.
-This prompt MUST start with a detailed product description derived from your "Product Fact Sheet" above.

 REQUESTED STYLE DEFINITION:
 ${selectedStyleDefinition}

-**PROMPT STRUCTURE REQUIREMENT:**
-Your final prompt MUST follow this structure:
-1.  **Product Description Prefix:** Start with a detailed, factual description of the product.
-Example: "A photorealistic image of a matte black 12oz stainless steel coffee mug with a silver engraved logo and a leak-proof screw-on lid..."
-2.  **Scene & Style Description:** Continue with the scene, environment, lighting, and persona alignment based on the requested style.
-Example: "...placed on a rustic wooden desk next to a laptop and a notebook, creating a focused work-from-home lifestyle scene for a busy professional.
-The lighting is soft morning daylight coming from a window on the side."
-3.  **Technical Keywords:** End with technical terms.
-Example: "commercial product photography, hyper-detailed, sharp focus, high-end look."

 MANDATORY CONSTRAINTS FOR THE PROMPT:
-- "Use the provided image as the exact visual reference for the product."
+- "Use the provided image as the exact product reference."
-- "The product in the final image MUST be pixel-identical to the reference: same shape, material, texture, proportions, logo, and color.
-These are non-negotiable."
+- "The product must be pixel-identical to the reference image; treat its shape, material, texture, proportions, logo/print (if any), and color as locked geometry."
+- "Do not repaint or redesign any part of the product.
+No recolor.
+No added or removed elements.
+No modifying labels or details."
-- "Only change the background, setting, lighting, and camera angle."
+- "Only replace background, camera angle, environment, lighting, or presentation style."
-- "No redesigning, recoloring, or altering any part of the product itself."
+- "No duplication, no resizing of the main product shape, no cartoon look, no illustration, photorealistic only."
-- "Photorealistic only, no illustration or cartoon styles."

 PERSONA-DRIVEN PROMPT REQUIREMENTS:
 - The environment, props, and overall aesthetic MUST align with the target persona's lifestyle